 A common thread in any discussion with fellow retirees is that life is somehow busier than ever before when one no longer "goes to work".
-Sure, the pace is a little slower, but the days pass quickly and the diary is almost always packed with things to do.
+Sure, the pace is a slower, but the days pass quickly and the diary is almost always packed with wonderful things to do.

 One last communiqué, and a confession, before I sign out for 2017.
 I confess that I haven't been so adventurous in the kitchen lately.
 With the painting and redecorating underway, I've been relying on fresh, fast and tasty old favourites.
 The good news is that the courtyard garden is almost complete and, even if I do say so, it's looking rather spiffy!
 Weather permitting, we'll finish painting the stuccoed walls of the house, which face in to the courtyard, in the cool of the early morning before Christmas.